 Using employees as influencers does come with a caveat, though: they won’t want to just distribute your marketing material.
 Employee networks really don’t care about the latest promotion or flash sale.
 They’ll get those announcements on their feeds as paid social, or maybe, as banner ads.
 Plus, it’ll turn everyone off if the page becomes a shameless plug.
 Instead, ask your employees to talk about the product they help produce, or the latest initiative they’re helping to spearhead.
 While not every company is in a position to do this, it’s a great place for many to start.

 Another way you can leverage employees and partners as influencers is by demonstrating corporate responsibility.
 For example, maybe you have an employee who experienced a serious illness while working for you.
 While laws in many countries require employers to provide leave time and other job protections, your company may have gone above and beyond.
 Or maybe, the employee’s work group banded together and sent flowers and cards to the hospital.
-By letting the employee brag about the great treatment he got from the company, you’re improving people’s impression of your brand.
+By letting the employee brag about the great treatment they got from the company, you’re improving people’s impression of your brand.
 These impressions are priceless, and they’re appropriate for most companies.
 Just make sure HR is on board.

 These are exactly what you’d think: people who buy your stuff.
 In order to use these types of influencers, you’ll want to reach out and see who is active on social media.
 If they already exercise influence for pay, so much the better.
 Because these people are already your customers, they’re more enthusiastic than the average influencer who is introduced to a brand by the marketing department.
 In other words, they spontaneously purchased your stuff and are now talking about it.